2023 General Municipal Election

 NOTICE OF MUNICIPAL OFFICES

-The municipal offices to be voted on in the General Election on November 7, 2017, are: Mayor, four-year term, and two City Council Members, four-year terms each.
+The municipal offices to be voted on in the General Election on November 7, 2023, are: two City Council Members, four-year terms each.

 List of 2017 Municipal Candidates